 The Council will use the information you provide in the application and may also inspect the property to make its assessment.
 It will then either refuse or grant a licence.
 Licenses will have certain standard conditions relating to the management of the property and may have other conditions requiring, for example, the installation of further amenities.

 Before issuing the full licence (or refusal) we issue a draft licence (or refusal).
 This gives you the opportunity to study the document and then make representations to us.
-Once the full licence (or refusal) has been issued, you have 28 days to appeal to the Residential Property Tribunal (RPT).
-Please visit the RPT pages for details of how to appeal.
+Once the full licence (or refusal) has been issued, you have 28 days to appeal to the First-Tier Tribunal (FTT).
+Please visit the FTT pages for details of how to appeal.

 Landlords and agents who fail to apply for a licence face the risk of further enforcement action which could include a financial penalty of up to £30,000 or a prosecution with an unlimited fine.
 In addition to this, a record of non-compliance with Housing Law may affect your ability to hold a licence.